pwnxpl0it/idkmng/README.md

-# idkmng
+# idkmng: A TOML based project initializer.

-A TOML based project initializer.
+idkmng is a template-based command-line tool that helps initialize projects with the necessary files and syntax.
+Whether you're working on a web extension or a Neovim plugin, idkmng can set up your project with a single command.

 Template-based, with easy [TOML](https://toml.io/en/) support!